Hawkman (Katar Hol): Silver Age version

 The rest of Hawkman's supporting cast consist of Mavis Trent, museum naturalist and diorama artist who flirts with Katar; Joe Tracy, the museum's publicist; his commanding officer Andar Pul; a large red hawk named Big Red who lives in nearby Hawk Valley; and teenage orphan Charley Parker, the Golden Eagle.
-Katar gained a variety of unique villainous opponents such as the Shadow Thief, the Matter Master, Ira Quimby (I.Q.), Konrad Kaslak, Chac, the Raven, the Criminal Alliance of the World (or C.A.W.), Lion-Mane, Kanjar Ro, Hyathis, the Fadeaway Man, and the Gentleman Ghost.
+Katar gained a variety of unique villainous opponents such as the Shadow Thief, the Matter Master, Ira Quimby (I.Q.), Konrad Kaslak, Chac, the Raven, the Criminal Alliance of the World (or C.A.W.), Lion-Mane, Kanjar Ro, Hyathis, Fadeaway Man, and Gentleman Ghost.

 Katar joined the Justice League of America, where he befriended the Atom.
 As Hawkman was a conservative, he frequently verbally sparred with his fellow Leaguer Green Arrow, a left-wing liberal.

 Hol left the Justice League for a time when Thanagar was hit by the Equalizer Plague, which caused all Thanagarians to change so that their physical and mental talents, and even their heights, became the same.
 With the help of the JLA, he was eventually able to reverse the effects of the plague.

 However, in the wake of the plague, Thanagar adopted an expansionist outlook, and went to war with the planet Rann, which orbits Alpha Centauri.
 This forced Katar and Shayera to choose to fight for or against their own planet, and they elected to oppose Thanagar, becoming exiles on Earth.
 Around this time, Shayera herself joined the JLA, and took the name Hawkwoman.

 Following the truce between Thanagar and Rann, Thanagar began to secretly try to take over the Earth.
 Hol opposed their efforts in a furtive "secret war" for several years.

-Following the events of DC's miniseries, Crisis on Infinite Earths, the histories of Earth-One and Earth-Two are merged.
+Following the events of DC's miniseries Crisis on Infinite Earths, the histories of Earth-One and Earth-Two are merged.
 As a result, both Golden Age and Silver Age versions of Hawkman and Hawkgirl/Hawkwoman live on the same Earth.
 Initially, the Silver Age Hawkman and Hawkwoman were kept in continuity unchanged.
-They took Superman to Krypton (now a gas planet), briefly joined Justice League International, teamed-up with Atom, and helped Animal Man defuse a Thanagarian bomb during Invasion.
+They took Superman to Krypton, briefly joined Justice League International, teamed-up with Atom, and helped Animal Man defuse a Thanagarian bomb during Invasion.
 However, DC reversed this decision and rebooted Hawkman continuity after the 1989 Hawkworld miniseries.
 Originally, Hawkworld retold the origins of the Silver Age Hawkman and Hawkwoman, but following its success, DC Comics launched a Hawkworld ongoing series set in the present, resulting in a complete reboot of Hawkman continuity.
 By doing so, several continuity errors regarding Hawkman and Hawkwoman's Justice League appearances needed to be fixed.